 Let’s face it.
 When you first searched for Iceland’s pictures, it may have looked like only frozen land.
 You may have asked yourself: do people live in Iceland?
 You don’t think there would be life thriving under a constant blanket of snow, but guess what?
 Once you visit it, you will realize it’s a different world – and a gorgeous one!

 With a population of 360,390 people, Iceland is the most thinly populated country in Europe.
 It has one of the smallest populations per square mile (or kilometer) in the world - read more about the Icelandic people and what they are like in our dedicated blog post.

 Locals Living in Iceland

 Icelanders are hardworking people who have created life on this island of volcanoes and glaciers.
-At first glance, they may not be the chirpiest of people.
-But once you get to know them, they are genuinely nice and friendly people.
-Icelanders are well-educated and many of them have advanced degrees.
-They have a great interest in politics and travel.
+They are genuinely nice and friendly people.
+Icelanders are well-educated, and many of them have advanced degrees.
+They also have a great interest in politics and travel.

-Although Icelandic is the official language, almost 98% of the local people speak English, which makes life easier when you first start living in Iceland.
+Although the Icelandic language is the official one, almost 98% of the locals who live in Iceland speak English.
+This makes life easier when you first start living in Iceland.
 However, you must learn the Icelandic language for work and social integration.

 Weather: What is it Like in Iceland?